Neil Young – bio

 Finally, Scott would leave the family for another woman.
 In the process, it was decided that Neil stayed with Razzy and his older brother lived with Scott.
 Neil has never blamed him for splitting the family even that it agonized him they were keeping a warm relationship until Scott died in 2005.

-After the separation Neil would be moving again with his mother.
+After the separation, Neil would be moving again with his mother.
 This time they settled down in Winnipeg at the address 1123 Grosvenor Avenue.
 Neil was now a teenager and this was a period upon his musical interest evolved.

-In school the teachers weren’t always pleased with Neil’s conduct, especially in high school then Neil passion for music had increased and he had problem concentrate in school – the music was always on this mind.
+In school the teachers weren’t always pleased with Neil’s conduct, especially in high school then Neil passion for music had increased, and he had problem concentrate in school – the music was always on this mind.
 The twofold direction against both rock music and romantic that later would characterize Neil Young’s own music was already apparent: he altered between rock ‘n’ roll songs by Jerry Lee Lewis, Little Richard, and Buddy Holly to slower songs by Roy Orbison and Bobby Darin.

-At school he was something of an outsider and nonconformist, he was thinking and dressing different.
+At school, he was something of an outsider and nonconformist, he was thinking and dressing different.
 He had few friends, but would hang out with Comrie Smith who shared his music taste.
 Comrie Smith would also be a musical collaborator then Neil first band was being formed.
 The other two members were Bob McConell and Harold Green that Neil also known from school.
 Neil himself was playing the ukulele and the other instruments were bongos, guitar and bass.
 “We were pretending we had a band.
 None of us could play.”

 I was a matter of time until Neil would abandon his ukulele and banjo and start playing guitar.
 Now he was into the music real serious: people around him witness that he could play 6-8 hours a day at this time.
 He was already determent to become a musician.
-Besides the music that came from the transistor radio and from the records he listen to at his friends houses Neil would also get inspired from bands at the Winnipeg club scenes.
+Besides the music that came from the transistor radio and from the records he listened to at his friends houses Neil would also get inspired from bands at the Winnipeg club scenes.
 Chad Allen and the Expectations (former Allan and The Silvertones) played regularly and especially the guitarist Randy Bachman would get Neil’s attention.

 Neil Young was otherwise self-taught on the instrument except for two lessons he attended at Earl Gray School.
 He ended it after two lessons, but then interviewed in Shakey (2003) he declares:: “Mr. Riddell taught me everything I know in those two lessons [sic!]".